-Trump threatens more China tariffs; Beijing ready to hit back
+Trump threatens more China tariffs, Beijing ready to hit back

 “Under these conditions, the two sides cannot conduct any negotiations on this issue,” Gao said, without elaborating.

-Kudlow, who has repeatedly sought this week to soothe markets with mention of possible talks, told Bloomberg Television that there were always ongoing discussions on trade between the United States and China but that negotiations on the tariffs had not begun.
+Kudlow, who has repeatedly sought this week to soothe markets with mention of possible talks, told Bloomberg Television there were always ongoing discussions on trade between the United States and China but that negotiations on the tariffs had not begun.

 Seeking to tamp down alarm, he told reporters outside the White House, “so nothing’s happened.
 Nothing’s been executed ...
-There’s no there there yet, but there will be.”
+There’s no ‘there’ there yet, but there will be.”

 While Beijing calls Washington the aggressor and says it is spurring global protectionism, China’s trading partners have complained for years that it abuses World Trade Organization rules and propagates unfair policies that lock foreign firms out of some sectors.
 China has promised repeatedly to open up sectors such as financial services.

-President Xi Jinping is expected to unveil fresh measures on reform next week and his country’s opening up while attending the high-profile Boao Forum, China’s equivalent of Davos, in the southern island province of Hainan.
+President Xi Jinping is expected to unveil reform measures next week and his country’s opening up while attending the Boao Forum, China’s equivalent of Davos, in the southern island province of Hainan.

 So far, U.S. information technology products from mobile phones to personal computers have largely escaped the ire of Beijing, as well as telecoms equipment and aircraft larger than the equivalent of a Boeing 737.

-Among the most affected by a trade war could be the U.S. technology sector, particularly chipmakers.
-The U.S. semiconductor sector relies on China for about a quarter of its revenue.
+Among sectors most affected by a trade war could be technology, particularly chipmakers.
+The U.S. semiconductor industry relies on China for about a quarter of its revenue.

-It also remains to be seen if the trade dispute would trigger a nationalistic backlash in terms of travel.
-When ties between Beijing and Seoul chilled, Chinese tourism to South Korea plummeted and Made-in-South Korea products were shunned by consumers in China.
+It also remains to be seen if the dispute would trigger a nationalistic backlash in terms of travel.
+When ties between Beijing and Seoul chilled, Chinese tourism to South Korea plummeted and Chinese consumers shunned Made-in-South Korea products.

 On Chinese social media on Friday, among the most searched phrases were “China hasn’t grown up afraid” and “China will follow through to the end.”